kbrew-dev/kbrew/README.md

 A kbrew recipe is a YAML file that declares the installation process of a Kubernetes app.
 It allows to *brew* Helm charts or vanilla Kubernetes manifests with scripts, also managing dependencies with other recipes.

-Recipes can be grouped togther in structured directory called `Registry`. kbrew uses the [kbrew-registry](https://github.com/kbrew-dev/kbrew-registry/) by default.
+Recipes can be grouped in a structured directory called `Registry`. kbrew uses the [kbrew-registry](https://github.com/kbrew-dev/kbrew-registry/) by default.

 ### Recipe structure